Celebrating Christmas in the Netherlands: Popular Dutch Christmas songs

 Als De Eerste Sneeuw Valt

-This song by Dutch artist Emma Heesters was only released in 2020, so it is a new addition to the Dutch collection of Christmas music.
+This song by Dutch artist Emma Heesters was only released in 2020, and so is a new addition to the Dutch collection of Christmas music.
 Whether or not you understand what Heesters is singing about, Als De Eerste Sneeuw Valt - or “When the first snow falls” - will definitely have you feeling cosy and festive.

 Ik ben een Kerstbal